FelixNica/driving-object-detector/README.md

 Output:<br/>
 batches of predictions consisting of a bounding box and a class for every relevant object in image<br/>
-the hard maximum of predictions per image is 1,805‬ (all processed at once) but in practice we see a soft maximum of around 400 to 600 (sufficient for self driving applications)
+the hard maximum of detections per image is 1,805‬ (all processed at once) but in practice we see a soft maximum of around 400 to 600 (sufficient for self driving applications)

 Classes currently trained:<br/>